oneapi-src/oneTBB/doc/main/tbb_userguide/How_Does_Task_Scheduler_Works.rst

 a sequential execution because:

 - **Strike when the cache is hot**.
 The deepest tasks are the most recently created tasks and therefore are the hottest in the cache.
-  Also, if they can complete, then tasks depending on it can continue executing, and though not the hottest in cache, they are still warmer than the older tasks above.
+  Also, if they can be completed, tasks that depend on it can continue executing, and though not the hottest in a cache, they are still warmer than the older tasks above.

 - **Minimize space**.
 Execution of the shallowest task leads to the breadth-first unfolding of a graph.
 It creates an exponential